 Management regularly monitors and reports sales metrics as a measure of volume of new and renewal business generated in a period.
-Sales refer to: (1) annualized firstyear premiums for term life and long-term care insurance products; (2) annualized first-year deposits plus 5% of excess deposits for universal and term universal life insurance products; (3) 10% of premium deposits for linked-benefits products; (4) new and additional premiums/deposits for fixed annuities; (5) new insurance written for mortgage insurance; (6) written premiums and deposits, gross of ceded reinsurance and cancellations, and premium equivalents, where we earn a fee for administrative services only business, for our lifestyle protection insurance business; and (7) gross flows and net flows, which represent gross flows less redemptions, for our wealth management business.
-Sales do not include renewal premiums, new insurance written and gross and net flows to be a measure of our operating performance because they represent a measure of new sales of insurance policies or contracts during a specified period, rather than a measure of our revenues or profitability during that period.
+Sales refer to: (1) annualized first-year premiums for term life and long-term care insurance products; (2) annualized first-year deposits plus 5% of excess deposits for universal and term universal life insurance products; (3) 10% of premium deposits for linked-benefits products; (4) new and additional premiums/deposits for fixed annuities; (5) new insurance written for mortgage insurance; (6) written premiums and deposits, gross of ceded reinsurance and cancellations, and premium equivalents, where we earn a fee for administrative services only business, for our lifestyle protection insurance business; and (7) gross flows and net flows, which represent gross flows less redemptions, for our wealth management business.
+Sales do not include renewal premiums on policies or contracts written during prior periods.
+We consider annualized first-year premiums/deposits, premium equivalents, new premiums/deposits, written premiums, new insurance written and gross and net flows to be a measure of our operating performance because they represent a measure of new sales of insurance policies or contracts during a specified period, rather than a measure of our revenues or profitability during that period.

-Management regularly monitors and reports insurance in-force, risk in-force and assets under management for our wealth management business.
+Management regularly monitors and reports insurance inforce, risk in-force and assets under management for our wealth management business.
 Insurance in-force for our life, international mortgage and U.S. mortgage insurance businesses is a measure of the aggregate face value of outstanding insurance policies as of the respective reporting date.
 For our risk in-force in our international mortgage insurance business, we have computed an "effective" risk in-force amount, which recognizes that the loss on any particular loan will be reduced by the net proceeds received upon sale of the property.
-Effective risk in-force has been calculated by applying to insurance in-force a factor of 35% that represents our highest expected average per-claim payment for any one underwriting year over the life of our businesses in Canada and Australia.
+Effective risk inforce has been calculated by applying to insurance in-force a factor of 35% that represents our highest expected average perclaim payment for any one underwriting year over the life of our businesses in Canada and Australia.
 Risk in-force for our U.S. mortgage insurance business is our obligation that is limited under contractual terms to the amounts less than 100% of the mortgage loan value.
 Assets under management for our wealth management business represent third-party assets under management that are not consolidated in our financial statements.
-We consider insurance in-force and risk in-force and assets under management for our wealth management for our set in force and risk in-force and risk in-force and profits in a future period, rather than a measure of our revenues or profitability during that period.
+We consider insurance in-force and risk in-force and assets under management for our wealth management business to be a measure of our operating performance because they represent a measure of the size of our business at a specific date which will generate revenues and profits in a future period, rather than a measure of our revenues or profitability during that period.